 Any incentive you offer in exchange for data must be something that your customer would consider to be of actual value.
 Simply receiving your newsletter doesn't count.
 What about a checklist?
 Access to how-to videos?
 An extended warranty?
 Free shipping?
 Limited offers?
 Reward points?
 If someone visits your website and you're asking for their contact information, make sure it's worth their time.

 Prove that you care about their interests and offer them personalized coupons, vouchers, or discounts tailored to their interests, location, job titles, and buying history.
-52% of Americans said they would share their purchase history in exchange for promotional discounts.
+This is where it is useful to have a consolidated DXP that includes digital marketing and digital commerce; all the data you need is included within one platform.

 Show how well you've listened to them with predictive recommendations derived from browsing and search history.
 Based on the data you have, you can create groups with different types of website visitor, and serve them content that interests them before your sales teams even reach out.

 Bear in mind that bare-bones tools such as Google Analytics will not cut it if you want to provide superior experiences to your customers.
-Proper behavior tracking features such as the ones ready-to-use in digital experience platforms from Kentico can help you get a better view of the profile of the people visiting your website.
+Proper customer journey mapping features such as the ones ready-to-use in digital experience platforms from Kentico can help you get a better view of the people visiting your website.

 No one likes forms, so why not create a game that rewards customers for the information they provide?